Bereavement Support Groups in Massachusetts

 EMDR When Loss Is Traumatic

-For some people, the hardest part of grief is the trauma surrounding the death.
-EMDR (Eye Movement Desensitization and Reprocessing) can help lessen the intensity of traumatic memories and triggers.
+For some people, grief is closely tied to the trauma of how a loss occurred.
+EMDR (Eye Movement Desensitization and Reprocessing) can help process these experiences and reduce the intensity of related memories and triggers.

-Group, Individual Therapy, OP & IOP, Finding the Right Level
+Group, Individual Therapy, Standard Outpatient & Structured Outpatient Program, Finding the Right Level

 When a Support Group May Be Enough